N4fta/Vibe-Check/README.md

 ```

 > **Note**
-> The backend should only be run after the MySQL database is reachable or it will crash since it cannot connect to a database
+> The backend should only be run after the MySQL database is reachable, or it will crash since it cannot connect to a database.

 ## Gallery